ibexa/documentation-developer/docs/content_management/locations.md

 ![Drafts](content_management_drafts.png "Drafts")

 A content item can have more than one Location.
-It is then present in two or more places in the tree.
+It's then present in two or more places in the tree.
 For example, an article can be at the same time under "Local news" and "Sports news".
 Even in such a case, one of these places is always the main Location.